TChatzigiannakis/rusty_sms/README.md

 A work-in-progress Sega Master System emulator in a very early development stage.

 # Building from source
-Make sure to update your Rust toolchain to the latest version (`rustup update`) and then run the included tests with
+Make sure to update your Rust 2018 toolchain to the latest version (`rustup update`) and then run the included tests using:

 ```
 cargo test